A problem may be treated as a challenge,

 The place of Brindavan is one's own body [by metaphor].
 [Gle no. 74]

-ONE FINDS the highest state in the realm of the demigods too.
-[Gle no. 54]
+Oone finds the highest state while in the realm of demigods too.
+[Cf. Gle no. 54]

 Do your work and remember Life.
 [Gle no. 71]